 A total hip replacement involves replacing the femur head ( proximal end of the thigh bone) with a metal facsimile as well as replacing the part of the pelvis the makes up the hip socket known as the acetabulum.
 The surgery is either performed with incisions in the front ( anterior approach ) or the back ( posterior approach) of the hip.
 With a posterior approach it is necessary to cut through the muscle to access the hip joint which usually requires a longer recovery time.
 Because of this some surgeons recommend an anterior approach .
 When done this way there may be less trauma to the surrounding muscle tissue which is moved aside instead of cut and patients can therefore get back to their daily activities sooner.
 After either surgery patients will embark on an intensive course of physical therapy with the goal of getting them up on their feet and walking unassisted as soon as possible.

 One often overlooked issue in rehab is that any muscular imbalances that the client had before the surgery will most likely still exist.
 This could include muscular compensations that the person developed in response to their painful hip or could even be the dysfunctional patterning that created the wear and tear in the first place.
-The significance of this is that if their pain was partially due to muscular imbalance ( not just the pain from bone on bone contact in the joint) they may continue to feel hip pain long after the surgery has healed and may continue to until this imbalance is remedied .
-That’s where an experienced Pilates instructor can be of great help.
+The significance of this is that if the patient’s pain was partially due to muscular imbalance ( not just the pain from bone on bone contact in the joint) they may continue to feel hip pain long after the surgery has healed and may continue to until this imbalance is remedied .
+That is where an experienced Pilates instructor can be of great help.

 A knowledgeable instructor will first assess the strength and flexibility of the joint.
 Then look for recruitment dysfunctions, identifying muscles that are dominating the movement at the hip and muscles that are under active as well.
 The retraining will begin with isometric holds which safely support the joint in a variety of positions and the core musculature that stabilizes the pelvis and lumber spine ( lower back) will need to be optimized .
 Then based on the initial assessment the instructor will create a strengthening program that takes the hip safely through all ranges of motion , while focusing on the clients individual needs.
 Special attention will be paid to exercises that protect the the joints of the body as a whole.
 And balance training will be incorporated to minimize falling and the possibility of future injury.